TOPLLab/WARDuino/README.md

 - Gemakelijk fies overschrijven en toevoegen
 - plus typesysteem dat de basis typeoperaties safe maakt
 - Updates getypeert houden, int->int blijft int->int, anders gaat het niet (bonus: wel als nergens gebruikt)

+# LICENCE

+WARDuino (c) by Christophe Scholliers & Robbert Gurdeep Singh

+WARDuino is licensed under a
+Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

+You should have received a copy of the license along with this work.
+If not, see <http://creativecommons.org/licenses/by-nc-sa/4.0/>.